kellyshi244-create/CAPSTONE-PROJECT-1/README.md

 *Give a warning when a certain product is almost depleted

-*Determine the deficits comparing the amount of money gained by selling the product and the amount of money spent on buying the product
+*Determine the deficits comparing the amount of money that came in and out of the business

 *Save all the data in a data base